 This module covers the principles of sports and exercise medicine.
 It aims to provide you with a unique understanding of the evolving role of the sports physician.
 Through a series of interactive lectures and practical sessions, you will learn about the day to day injuries and medical problems encountered by doctors working within this speciality.
 You will develop your musculoskeletal examination skills, giving you the ability to diagnose a wide range of conditions.

 Practising assessment skills on fellow students necessitates dressing suitably for practical sessions and the need to model and undress appropriately for your peers.
 If you have any concerns about this, e.g. for religious reasons, please contact the programme organiser to discuss the matter before applying.

 Literature Reviewing (15 credit)

-The LR module will focus on the review processes most commonly used in Sports and Exercise Medicine as well as developing critiquing and scientific writing skills.
-Students will learn about the different types of reviews (e.g. systematic, meta-analysis, review of reviews), how to use Quality Assessment Scales and graphic/presentation skills for review purposes (flow charts, table designing).
-The overall aim of the LR module is to enable students to produce high quality systematic review papers of or near to publication standard.
+You will learn about how to conduct a systematic review, how to use Quality Assessment Scales and graphic/presentation skills for review purposes (flow charts, table designing).
+Meta-analysis principles and skills will be taught.
+The overall aim of the LR module is to enable students to produce high quality systematic review (SR) papers of or near to publication standard.

 Research Project (45 credit)